curl/everything-curl/usingcurl/mqtt.md

 ## Caveats

-Remaining limitations in curl's MQTT support as of September 2020:
+Remaining limitations in curl's MQTT support as of September 2022:
- - No username support

  - Only QoS level 0 is implemented for publish
  - No way to set retain flag for publish
- - No username/password support
  - No TLS (mqtts) support